Written by: Jennifer Down, Account Executive at SolutionInc

 Overall, my technology experience at this “high-end” vacation rental in a prime, downtown Toronto proved to be less than mediocre.
 I can only suspect that the amount of complaints they have in relation to their WiFi and IPTV are by far affecting the number of return renters to this location.
 At a cost of $300 per night, I would rather go to the hotel down the street.
 At least there they have WiFi, a TV, free breakfast and a pool!
 So this begs the question: do these vacation rental companies understand how they’re being compared to hotels and that they need to step up their technology game with commercial hardware and services?
 Or maybe they don’t know that there are commercial vendors out there offering these services?

 Above and beyond though, the safety concern for entry into the unit far exceeds the technology failures.
-If I had of been travelling alone, I would have been very fearful of my stay and I am quite certain, this is not the reputation a vacation rental company wants from female guests.
+If I had have been travelling alone, I would have been very fearful of my stay and I am quite certain, this is not the reputation a vacation rental company wants from female guests.
 A smart lock and digital concierge system would’ve gone a long way to ease my mind.
 Readily available and very common technology that I believe every vacation rental needs.